With more than 10 per cent of Australian women suffering from it, endometriosis is often left misdiagnosed or undiagnosed.

 "Go and see someone, that's all you can do, there's no other way to help you except to try and eat as well as you can and be on top of your health and go and talk to people," she said.

 WATCH: Celebrities who have opened up about endometriosis.
 Post continues after video...

-Emma suffered in silence for years before undergoing surgery due to frequent touring with The Wiggles, though she admits she put her health on the backburner due to her hectic schedule.
+Emma suffered in silence for years before undergoing surgery due to frequent touring with The Wiggles, though she admitted she put her health on the backburner due to her hectic schedule.

 "I didn't have time to go to the doctor.
-I'd book in and then have media interviews and I'd be like 'Sorry I've got to cancel, sorry I've got to cancel,'" she confesses.
+I'd book in and then have media interviews and I'd be like 'Sorry I've got to cancel, sorry I've got to cancel,'" she confessed.